Stay in full time education

 Higher education

-Education, Health and Care Plans cease once you leave further education and move into higher education.
 Students with additional needs who progress on to degree level study in Higher Education can apply for the Disabled Students’ Allowance (DSA).
 Your university of choice will be able to explain the assessment process and discuss your support needs.
+If you have an Education, Health and Care Plans it will cease once you leave further education and move into higher education.

 Thank you for your feedback.